 Trekstock give a year’s free subscription to Headspace for people in their 20s and 30s with cancer.

 Talking about what has happened to you and how you are feeling can help to bring the anxiety and other unpleasant emotions out of your head and your heart and out into the open.
 The old saying, “it’s better out than in” definitely has something to it.
 So, who can you talk to?

 - To a counsellor, therapist, support group or other people who’ve been where you’ve been.

 - Ask your breast care nurse for a recommendation of whom you could to talk to.
 The hospital may be able to refer you for counselling of some description, either in the hospital or to a local support centre.
 Don’t be embarrassed about asking.

-- There are plenty of local support groups at local cancer centres (Macmillan, Breast Cancer Haven, Maggies, Penny Brohn and lots of independent local centres that your hospital and breast care nurse will be able to tell you about).
+- There are plenty of local support groups at local cancer centres (to help you find one near you, here are some links to the location pages of the national cancer support charities: Macmillan and Maggies).
+There are also lots of independent local centres that your hospital and breast care nurse will be able to tell you about.
 In addition to offering one-on-one therapy sessions, these centres often offer group sessions.
 These may not sound as appealing as a one-on-one session, but if it’s an option, then it’s worth trying it out.
 You may find that being around others who’ve been through the same things to you is actually a benefit.